taijeronv/taijeronv_info/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-- Looking to transition back to the Professional Military Education domain preferably OCONUS
-- Currently serving as the operations officer for an international monitoring team
+Currentle serving as the Operations Officer for an International Team of Monitors operating in Odesa Ukraine.
+I am very interested in transitioning back to the Professional Military Education domain.

+- Originally from the Island of Guam
+- US Army Retired
+- 1 year at the Land Forces Academy in Odesa Ukraine
-- More than 30 years experience leading, training, and educating soldiers
+- 7 years at West Point training and educating cadets
+- 2 years in Afghanistan training and mentoring the Afghan Police
+- 3 years at the Command and General Staff College